Useful DMV information

 Driving Schools are required to be fully insured and bonded.
 Certificate of insurance OL 207, CVC 11103 and surety bond in the amount of $10,000, CVC 111102(a)(3) and 11102.1.

-For drivers under 18, the written test contains 46 questions and passing is 8 errors or less.
-The adult written test contains 36 questions and passing is 3 errors or less.
-Written test renewals contain 18 questions and passing is 3 errors or less.
-Appointment not required for permit test at most DMV’s.
+For drivers under 18, the written test consists of 46 questions, and passing requires 8 or fewer errors.
+The adult written test has 36 questions, with a passing requirement of 3 or fewer errors.
+Written test renewals have 18 questions, with 3 or fewer errors needed to pass.
+Most DMV locations do not require an appointment for the permit test.

-Methods to take the permit test: written, audio and oral, online – at home.
-Test is available in most languages.
-Upon passing, receive permit immediately.
-Permit is valid for one year from the date that you first applied.
+You can take the permit test using various methods: written, audio, oral, or online from home.
+The test is available in most languages.
+Upon passing, you will receive your permit immediately.
+The permit is valid for one year from the date of your initial application.

-An appointment is required for the road test.
-Schedule online or by phone.
-Applicant must: provide the vehicle, current registration and proof of insurance.
-The vehicle must be in good working order.
-Pre-drive check includes the arm signals and identifying the equipment of the vehicle.
-Road test can last 10-15 minutes.
-Sign up for a 2 hour DMV road test prep class.
+An appointment is necessary for the road test.
+You can schedule it online or by phone.
+The applicant must provide their own vehicle, which should have current registration and proof of insurance.
+The vehicle must be in good working condition.
+The pre-drive check will include verifying arm signals and identifying the vehicle’s equipment.
+The road test typically lasts 10-15 minutes.
+Consider signing up for a 2-hour DMV road test preparation class.

 Traffic school- points on record

-A misdemeanor conviction is more serious and will result in 2 points on the driving record (i.e. DUI, hit & run, speeding over 100mph).
-Misdemeanor convictions will remain on the record for 7 years.
-DUI convictions will remain on driving record to 10 years.
-Additional consequences of a misdemeanor conviction include large monetary fines, mandatory court appearance and possible jail time.
+- Misdemeanors: These are more serious and result in 2 points on the driving record (e.g., DUI, hit-and-run, speeding over 100 mph).
+Misdemeanor convictions stay on the record for 7 years, and DUI convictions can remain for up to 10 years.
+Misdemeanors also carry substantial fines, mandatory court appearances, and potentially jail time.
 Misdemeanor convictions are not eligible for traffic school.

 We do not offer the DUI Program.